asingam2017/fa18-516-11/project-report/report.md

 * Install latest Anaconda for Windows 64-bit for Python 3
 * Once Anaconda installed, use the Anaconda command prompt, to install Tensorflow and Keras
 * We can add Python exe folder into windows system environment path variable, so that we can use python from the regular command prompt
-* We can install Jupyter Notebook as well, given we are using jupyter notebook to write the CNN algorithm for the image classification
+* We can install Jupyter Notebook as well, given we are using Jupyter notebook to write the CNN algorithm for the image classification
 * Detailed steps are provided in the installation/deployment instructions

 ### Project Files